hugmichel/timetracker/ROADMAP.md

 ## Employee: Select user
 - [x] MUST : As a user, I choose my name from a list.
-- [ ] MUST : My name is already pre-selected on my nextvisit (cookie) and I can save myself this stepin the future.
+- [?]
+MUST : My name is already pre-selected on my nextvisit (cookie) and I can save myself this stepin the future.
-- [ ] COULD : I can log in with my user name and password and remain logged in on this device.
+- [x] COULD : I can log in with my user name and password and remain logged in on this device.

 ## Admin: user list
 - [x] MUST : An admin user can manage the list of names via CRUD.

 ## User: enter date
 - [x] MUST : I can enter a date.
-- [ ] MUST : Today is preselected.
+- [x] MUST : Today is preselected.
 - [ ] COULD : I can select the date with a datepicker.
 - [ ] COULD : I see the respective weekday as an abbreviation (Mon, Tue,...)
 - [ ] COULD : I have a "minus" button that selects the previous day.

 ## User: Select project
 - [x] MUST : I can choose a project that I've worked on from a list.
-- [ ] COULD : The project for which I last recorded time is already preselected.
+- [x] COULD : The project for which I last recorded time is already preselected.

 # Admin: project list
  - [x] MUST : An admin user can manage the project list via CRUD.

 # User: enter time
 - [x] MUST : I can enter the project time in an input field.
-- [ ] It automatically detects whether it is hours and/or minutes :
+- [ ] MUST : It automatically detects whether it is hours and/or minutes :
 After I leave the field (onblur), my input is automatically formatted as hh:mm.
 Examples: 2 02:00, 8.5 08:30, 15 00:15, 150 02:30
 Assumption: Number >10 is minutes, <=10 are hours